 for findagrave.com only.

 Note: Her name is incorrectly listed as "Thompson" on various internet sources.
-It is not necessary to contact findagrave administrators to change this.
+It is not necessary to contact me or findagrave administrators to change this.

 Sources: "The Dodges the Auto Family fortune and Misfortune" by Jean Pitrone and Joan Potter Elwart 1981 "Dodge Dynasty; The car and the family that rocked Detroit" by Caroline Latham & David Agresta 1989, "The Dodge Collection of Eighteenth Century French and English Art in The Detroit Institute of Arts", Hudson Hill Press Inc. 1996.
 Many of the photographs on this page were made possible from the sources listed above, The Detroit News archives, Wayne State University and my own collection.
 Click on photo for source information.
 If anyone intends on using photographs or biographical information from this memorial remember to credit and cite your source.
 Please do not plagiarize.
 Thank You.